farm16/LIRI/README.md

-# I created an shell script to store all my env vars and ran:
+# I created a shell script to store all my env vars and ran:

 - concert-this
 - spotify-this-song